RickV85/CodeAide/README.md

 This app was created with the mobile user in mind, although it is more likely to be used in a desktop setting considering its purpose.
 The mobile view features an accordion menu that allows a user to swap between the Chat and History views.
 The desktop view is similar to OpenAI's ChatGPT dashboard with conversation history displayed on the left hand side.

-### Dark mode
+### Sticky dark mode

+On a user's first visit, or a visit after local storage has been cleared, the app default's to the user's system preference of light or dark theming.
+After the first visit, the user's preference for a light or dark theme is retained through local storage.
+The theme is changed with a simple switch on the right side of the Nav bar.

 ## Set up instructions

-Clone the repo to your local machine
+Clone the repo to your local machine.

-Open the repo in an IDE
+Open the repo in an IDE.

-Install dependencies with "npm i"
+Install npm dependencies with "npm i".

 Run the development server: